-Do your business’s cut resistant gloves make the cut?
+Do your business's cut resistant gloves make the cut?
 Hand cuts and wounds are preventable accidents in the workplace, yet they account for a hefty percentage of injuries and lost employee time in the United States.
-Protecting employees’ hands in the foodservice industry should be a high priority, but choosing the right cut resistant glove for your work environment isn’t the easiest task.
-Below you will find a guide to help you determine the material and glove that best suits your business’s protective needs.
+Protecting employees' hands in the foodservice industry should be a high priority, but choosing the right cut resistant glove for your work environment isn't the easiest task.

 Slices, cuts, abrasions and punctures are all common workplace injuries, especially in the foodservice industry.
 But did you know these types of accidents account for almost 30% of lost time and productivity, and almost 80% of these injuries involve workers' hands?
 It's important to protect yourself and your employees with cut resistant gloves in order to maintain a company that's efficient with high productivity levels in order to maintain growth.
 But where does the process of choosing an effective cut resistant glove begin?

 When thinking about the process of choosing a cut resistant glove for your business, it's pertinent to first understand the concept of cut resistance.
 Cut resistance is a function of a glove's material makeup and its thickness.
 Therefore, the heavier weight a glove's material is (oz. / square yard), the greater the protection.

 If this is true, then it should be simple to protect your employees-go with the heaviest material glove the market has to offer, right?
 The major issue with cut resistant gloves revolves around your employees.
 Do your gloves offer comfort and mobility?
 If not, more times than not, your employees won't even wear them, despite the safety hazards.
 The major goal is to protect workers without causing an obtuse level of discomfort and mobility restriction.
 To tackle this, you need to understand the various cut resistant materials that exist.